neondatabase/website/content/docs/postgres/query-reference.md

 ### Index usage

-To assess how effectively your queries are using indexes:
+Run this query to assess how effectively your queries are using indexes.

 ```sql
 SELECT relname, seq_scan, idx_scan, n_tup_ins, n_tup_upd, n_tup_del